keu/docs/software/faq.md

 Astronomer defines the required Roles or ClusterRoles.
 The default mode requires a ClusterRole that has access to create namespaces and other objects for new Airflow deployments.

-### What are the default usernames and passwords?

-When you install Astronomer Software, the root user `root@<your-basedomain>` with all permissions is automatically created.
-The password is stored as a Kubernetes secret on your installation.
-See [Manage the root user](manage-root-user.md).
-There are no other default users or passwords.

 ### Are there separate credentials or accesses that Astronomer provisions?

 No. Review the [Astronomer Helm chart repo](https://github.com/astronomer/astronomer) to learn more about Astronomer Software default configurations.